rafael-g-depaulo/obsidian-vault/RPG/R20/Compiled/R20 - rulebook.md

 ___

 A wave of thunderous force sweeps out from you.
+Each creature in a 3sqr-foot cube originating from you must make a Constitution saving throw.
+On a failed save, a creature takes 2d6 bludgeoning damage and is pushed 2sqr away from you.
+On a successful save, the creature takes half as much damage and isn’t pushed.

 - **+2PM:** increse the size of the cube by 1sqr..
 - **+1PM:** increase the damage by 1d6..